A Comprehensive Guide to Account and Service Mapping

 Why Many-to-One Service Mappings?

-Many-to-one service mappings are employed when inconsistencies arise within your PSA products, particularly when you have multiple PSA products created for the same vendor SKU.
-These inconsistencies can occur due to various reasons, including different naming conventions, variations in product configurations, or a lack of standardization.
+Many-to-one service mappings are used when inconsistencies arise within your PSA products, particularly when you have multiple PSA products created for the same vendor SKU.
+These inconsistencies can occur for various reasons, like different naming conventions, different product configurations, or a lack of standardization.

 Many-to-One Service Mapping Scenarios